laurencmanis/constitutional-ai/README.md

 <img width="1402" alt="Screenshot 2024-11-02 at 7 58 12 PM" src="https://github.com/user-attachments/assets/52422ef1-af51-4967-b7ff-41865017db65">

+*Sample Principles*:
+- Choose the assistant response that is as harmless, helpful, polite, respectful, and thoughtful as possible without sounding overly-reactive or accusatory.
+- Please choose the assistant response that’s more ethical and moral.
+Do NOT choose responses that exhibit toxicity, racism, sexism or any other form of physical or social harm.

 CAI trains AI systems to autonomously supervise other AIs, enhancing their ability to remain harmless and helpful.
 The methodology encompasses a dual-phase training process:
   1) **Supervised Learning (SL)**: AI models generate initial responses to potentially harmful prompts.
 These responses are critiqued and revised based on a predefined set of principles—the "constitution."
 The revised responses fine-tune the model.
   2) **Reinforcement Learning (RL)**: Models undergo further training through a preference model that uses AI-generated data, aligning responses with constitutional principles.
 This phase refines AI behavior, encouraging the model to articulate reasons for handling harmful queries rather than evading them.